solutionphil/3D-Printer-Chamber-Fan-Control-with-RP2040-ILI9341-320x240/README.md

 **Date**: February 19th, 2025

 ## Description
-This project leverages the RP2040 microcontroller to interface with an ILI9341 TFT display, creating a touch-based UI with multiple screens, PWM-based brightness control, and a file explorer using LittleFS.
+This project leverages the RP2040 microcontroller to interface with an ILI9341 TFT display, creating a touch-based UI with multiple screens, PWM-based FAN and brightness control, PID Control, Air Quality measurement, Temperature and Humidity measurement and a file explorer using LittleFS.
 Key features include touch calibration, slider-based brightness adjustment, and file management.

 ## Features
 - **Touch-based UI** with multiple menu screens